Browse the site and make a Donation Now!

 Islamic Relief is supporting communities in need of food, bedding, medical supplies and other essentials.
 Our interventions have been particularly critical in the North, Beirut, Nabatieh, Tyre, Saida, Bekaa, Mount Lebanon and Baalbek, where there are large numbers of people in need of aid.
 So far, we have reached more than half a million people affected by this crisis – but many more urgently need help.

-Since October 2023, Israel has killed 52,787 Palestinians and has wounded 119,349 more.
-Following 19 months of bombardment and more than two straight months of Israel’s total blockade on Gaza, on 7 May Palestinian Prime Minister, Dr Mohammad Mustafa, declared Gaza a famine zone.
+Since October 2023, Israel has killed well over 62,000 Palestinians and has wounded 154,902 more.
+Following nearly two years of bombardment and six months of Israel’s total blockade on Gaza, famine has officially been declared in Gaza City.

 According to Gaza’s Government Media Office, Israel is denying 1.1 million children access to the minimum nutritional requirements for their survival.
 Over 70,000 children in the enclave have been hospitalised due to severe malnutrition, more than 3,500 children under the age of five are at imminent risk of dying from starvation, and approximately 290,000 children are on the brink of death.